THU-luvision/OmniSeg3D/README.md

 # OmniSeg3D
- Segment Everything All at Once
+ Segment Everything in 3D All at Once